 Your first thought may be about what you will put the money towards.
-A recent survey by Canstar revealed nearly one third of Aussies would book a holiday if they came by some bonus cash.
+A survey by Canstar revealed nearly one third of Aussies would book a holiday if they came by some bonus cash.
 A sensible 27% said they would put money towards their home loan.
-But with the coronavirus biting at the Australian economy, leaving many people worried about their financial future, it’s no wonder that there has been a flurry of interest in lotteries such as tonight’s $80 million Powerball, according to lottery company The Lott.

 What can you expect to happen if you find that your ticket happens to hold the same numbers flashing on the screen?
 And how can you claim your prize?

-Of course, keep in mind the odds are stacked against entrants winning a major prize in the first place.
+It could be a wise idea to keep in mind the odds are stacked against entrants winning a major prize in the first place.
 All lotteries are a form of gambling, as they are games based on chance.
-On average, if you buy just one game of Powerball, the chance of winning Division One, by matching seven winning numbers and also getting the separately drawn Powerball number, would be just one in 134,490,400, according to The Lott.
+On average, if you buy just one game of Powerball, the chance of winning Division One (by matching seven winning numbers and also getting the separately drawn Powerball number) would be just one in 134,490,400, according to the company that runs Powerball, The Lott.

 What happens after you win the lotto?